 Generally, you can expect to spend between 3 and 6 months developing and implementing a security awareness training program.
 However, this is just a general guideline.
 The actual amount of time it takes varies depending on the size and complexity of your organization, available resources, and the scope of your program.

 Larger and more complex organizations typically need more time to develop and implement a comprehensive training program.
-You can set up a program more quickly if you have a dedicated security awareness team and a sufficient budget.
+Setting up a program is more efficient with a dedicated security awareness team and a sufficient budget.

 Finally, developing a comprehensive training program that covers a wide range of topics will take more time than developing a more basic program.